Mathematic Fundamental

 func sub(arg1 interface{}, arg2 interface{}) interface{}

-Returns the result of the substraction of the two arguments.
+Returns the result of the subtraction of the two arguments.

 • subtract